 Free of Cost

-The next seminar is Thursday the 6th of June.
 We wish to invite practitioners working in the field of mental health to join us for a monthly "group discussion" during which we will invite eminent clinicians who work from a MERIT Framework, to share their learnings and expertise in promoting recovery in people with serious mental illness.

 We schedule zoom meetings on the first Thursday of each month.
-The next meeting will be led by Prof Ilanit Hasson-Ohayon, Chair of the Department of Psychology and Director of the Rehabilitation Psychology Lab at Bar-Ilan University, Israel.
+The first meeting will be led by Prof Ilanit Hasson-Ohayon, Chair of the Department of Psychology and Director of the Rehabilitation Psychology Lab at Bar-Ilan University, Israel.
 Ilanit worked closely with Prof Paul Lysaker.
 She brings expertise in studying processes of coping with illness and disability, mainly in the fields of psychiatric rehabilitation and psycho-oncology.
 Each month we will invite different experts to provide input on the essential elements of MERIT and engage in general discussion of MERIT's applications.

 Metacognitive Reflection and Insight Therapy (MERIT) is a form of integrative individual psychotherapy that seeks to assist adults diagnosed with psychosis to make sense and meaning of the challenges and possibilities in their lives and to find ways to manage these and direct their own recovery.